sgb-io/sgb.io/cv/README.md

 # CV

-## Update content
+## Update content from the website content

-Note: this is optional.
+Note: this is now optional.
 Updating cv.md more manually lately.

 Fetches content from the website `content.js` file, re-generates `cv.md`, ready for a new pdf build.